-Global Engagement Program (GEO)
+Global Engagement and Opportunity (GEO) Program

-The Global Engagement Program (GEO) is a structured way for students to document their global education and receive formal recognition for their global engagement at Fairleigh Dickinson University.
+Global Engagement and Opportunity (GEO) Program is a structured way for students to document their global education and receive formal recognition for their global engagement at Fairleigh Dickinson University.
 This program allows students to earn points through completion of various courses and activities toward a Global Engagement Certificate.
 Since points are awarded on a wide and diverse range of activities and courses selected by the student, under the guidance of an assigned faculty adviser, the program is flexible enough to enable any student to participate.
 Students earning enough points to achieve one of three designated levels will receive a certificate of completion, as well as special recognition at commencement, and will have this distinction noted on their official transcript.

-The Global Engagement (GEO) Program provides any student with the opportunity to document their global education and receive formal recognition for it.
+Global Engagement and Opportunity (GEO) Program provides any student with the opportunity to document their global education and receive formal recognition for it.
 At Fairleigh Dickinson University, we have been engaged in a decade-long experiment educating global citizens to succeed and prosper in the global marketplace of cultures and ideas.
 Over time the University community has developed a rich framework of global learning opportunities through its academic programming and curriculum, as well as through its co-curricular and community activities.
 The GEO program is a natural next step in that process, to encourage students to pursue these opportunities and to empower them to take charge of their own learning on their unique path to global education.

 The GEO program is open to all FDU students and aims to offer enough flexibility to give participating students the chance to earn enough points to achieve one of three designated levels of participation.
 Participation in the program will also open the door for students to learn about new and exciting engagement opportunities and to join a network of students pursuing a similar goal.
 Students who complete the program will earn a certificate of completion that will to help to distinguish the student’s resume from others and help them to start their professional careers in a globalized world.